Where can I get help May Bank Holiday?

 NHS Walk-in Centres

-The city’s local NHS Walk-in Centres will also be open from 8am – 8pm every day throughout the Easter weekend, offering treatment and advice for a wide range of minor injuries and illnesses such as stomach upsets and vomiting, infections, rashes, cuts, bumps and falls, minor sprains, breaks or burns, coughs, colds and flu-like symptoms.
+The city’s local NHS Walk-in Centres will also be open from 8am – 8pm every day throughout the May bank holidays, offering treatment and advice for a wide range of minor injuries and illnesses such as stomach upsets and vomiting, infections, rashes, cuts, bumps and falls, minor sprains, breaks or burns, coughs, colds and flu-like symptoms.

 They can also provide emergency contraception or X-rays if needed too.
 You don’t need an appointment – you can just walk in.
 You can find your nearest location and opening times here.